Admission FAQs

 Exemptions may also be granted to those who receive the equivalent of a bachelor’s or master’s degree from a non-US college or university where all instruction is provided in English.
 To request an exemption please contact the graduate school office at [email protected].

-15. What are the GRE and TOEFL codes?
+15. What is the TOEFL code?

-The GRE School Code is 2837 (Gerstner Sloan Kettering Graduate School of Biomedical Sciences).
 The TOEFL code is 8756 (Gerstner Sloan Kettering Graduate School of Biomedical Sciences).

 16. Is there an application fee?